-SDG&E's Response: See A.4.
+SDG&E's Response: See D.5.

-Finding #3: SDG&E failed to demonstrate compliance with D.02-10-062, Appendix B, and PU Code Section 581.
-SDG&E failed to report
+Finding #4: SDG&E failed to demonstrate compliance with D.02-10-062 - Appendix B and PU Code Section 581.
+SDG&E incorrectly reported the nominal value of the RFO contract executed with in Attachment H. For additional information about the finding, please see Finding #4 at procedure E.6 listed below.

-SDG&E's Response: See E.7.
+SDG&E's Response: See E.6.

-2. Identified any of the utility's authorized decision-makers that were not listed in QCR.

-Finding: We did not find any of the utility's authorized decision-makers that were not listed in QCR.

-3. Inspected QCR and associated attachments to determine whether the utility provided its descriptions of and justifications for its procurement processes used to select the transactions.
+- 2. Identified any of the utility's authorized decision-makers that were not listed in QCR. - Finding: We did not find any of the utility's authorized decision-makers that were not listed in QCR. - 3.
+Inspected QCR and associated attachments to determine whether the utility provided its descriptions of and justifications for its procurement processes used to select the transactions. - Finding: We found no exceptions as a result of this procedure.

-4. Inspected QCR and associated attachments to determine whether the utility explained or justified the timing of its transactions.

-5. Inspected QCR and associated attachments to determine whether the utility discussed the system load requirements/conditions underlying the need for the quarter's transactions.

-6. Inspected QCR and associated attachments to determine whether the utility provided a copy of any data of forecasts used by the utility to analyze transactions.

-Finding: We found the utility provided a copy of forecast data used to analyze transactions.

-7. Inspected QCR and associated attachments to determine whether the utility provided a copy of each of the utility's procurement contracts reported in Attachment H.

-8. Inspected QCR and associated attachments to determine whether the utility provided a reasonable number of analyses, as requested by CPUC or the Procurement Review Group (PRG) and provided the resulting outputs.

-9. Inspected QCR and associated attachments to determine whether the utility's QCR included its briefing package provided to the ultimate decision maker.

-10. Inspected QCR and associated attachments to determine whether the utility provided the break-even spot prices equivalent to the contracts.

-11. Inspected QCR and associated attachments to determine whether the utility provided average price information for non-standard transactions.

-12. Inspected QCR and associated attachments to determine whether the utility provided California Independent System Operator (CAISO) electricity procurement information in the utility's QCR.
+- 4. Inspected QCR and associated attachments to determine whether the utility explained or justified the timing of its transactions. - Finding: We found no exceptions as a result of this procedure. - 5.
+Inspected QCR and associated attachments to determine whether the utility discussed the system load requirements/conditions underlying the need for the quarter's transactions. - Finding: We found no exceptions as a result of this procedure. - 6.
+Inspected QCR and associated attachments to determine whether the utility provided a copy of any data of forecasts used by the utility to analyze transactions. - Finding: We found the utility provided a copy of forecast data used to analyze transactions. - 7.
+Inspected QCR and associated attachments to determine whether the utility provided a copy of each of the utility's procurement contracts reported in Attachment H. - Finding: We found no exceptions as a result of this procedure. - 8.
+Inspected QCR and associated attachments to determine whether the utility provided a reasonable number of analyses, as requested by CPUC or the Procurement Review Group (PRG) and provided the resulting outputs. - Finding: We found no exceptions as a result of this procedure. - 9.
+Inspected QCR and associated attachments to determine whether the utility's QCR included its briefing package provided to the ultimate decision maker. - Finding: We found no exceptions as a result of this procedure. - 10.
+Inspected QCR and associated attachments to determine whether the utility provided the break-even spot prices equivalent to the contracts. - Finding: We found no exceptions as a result of this procedure. - 11.
+Inspected QCR and associated attachments to determine whether the utility provided average price information for non-standard transactions. - Finding: We found no exceptions as a result of this procedure. - 12.
+Inspected QCR and associated attachments to determine whether the utility provided California Independent System Operator (CAISO) electricity procurement information in the utility's QCR. - Finding: We found no exceptions as a result of this procedure.